Demonstration Informed Specification Search: Preliminaries and Problem Statement

 \subsection{Dynamics Model}

-We model the expert \emph{demonstrator} as operating in a \emph{Markov Decision Process} (MDP), $M = (S, A, s_0, \envDist)$, where (i) $S$ denotes a finite set of states, (ii) $A(s)$ denotes the finite set of actions available at state $s \in S$, (iii) $s_0$ is initial state, and (iv) $\envDist(s'\mid a, s)$ is the probability of transitioning from $s$ to $s'$ when applying action $a\in A(s)$.
-We will make two additional assumptions about $M$.
+We model the expert \emph{demonstrator} as operating in a \emph{Markov Decision Process} (MDP), $M = (S, A, s_0, \envDist)$, where (i) $S$ denotes a finite set of states, (ii) $A(s)$ denotes the finite set of actions available at state $s \in S$, (iii) $s_0$ is initial state, (iv) $\envDist(s'\mid a, s)$ is the probability of transitioning from $s$ to $s'$ when applying action $a\in A(s)$.

+We will make two additional technical assumptions about $M$.
 First, we assume a unique (always reachable) sink state, i.e., $\envDist(\eoe\mid a, \eoe) = 1$, denoting ``end of episode''.
 Second, we shall assert the Luce choice axiom, which requires that each action, $a \in A(s)$, be \emph{distinct}, i.e., no actions are interchangeable or redundant at a given state~\cite{luce1959individual}.
+Note that the Luce choice axiom is relaxed in Sec~\ref{sec:luce_cegis}.